 Just make sure you are using a white long grain rice and not something like a Thai Jasmine or Basmati rice for this.
 The flavors and textures differ and you will get a different result depending on which rich you are using.

-Be sure to pin these Cafe Rio Black Beans & Cilantro Lime Rice for later!
+Cafe Rio Black Beans & Cilantro Lime Rice

 - 2 cloves minced garlic